Skip to main content

 Here are the 16 upachArAs:

-1. prathama upachAra - dhyanam - aavahana – meditation offered as reverence to the Lord.
+1. prathama upachAra - dhyana - aavahana – meditation offered as reverence to the Lord.
 This is usually an invocation prayer, typically in the Gayatri chandas but a mAnasika (mental) dhyAna with closed eye to express gratitude is done.
 Through the dhyAnam one extends an invitation to the particular deity, to inhabit the image or the kalasha on the altar table.
+We need to make ourselves ready to receive the special guest so a purification process (physical with water, mental with praNayAma and spiritual with the names of the Lord) is followed before the dhyAna and aavAhana to prepare onself to invite the special guest.
+The performer has to purify his own aasana first and settle by invoking earth as support, driving away of distractions (bhutotsadāna), and removing the odor (mAnushyagandha)

 2. dwitiya upachAra - aasana – The invited deity is offered a "throne" to sit on - ratna simhAsana (throne made of jewels or golden seat)!
 Here the deity is pleaded to sit in comfort, pleasure, undisturbed, and satisfied.

 3. tritIya upachAra - pAdya - a special guest is always offered a bowl of water to wash the feet, and the deity is also offered the water to cleanse the feet (to help relax).
-Typically, the yajamAna would wash the feet with devotion and take a sip of that water.
+Typically, the yajamAna would wash the feet with devotion and take a sip of that water (pAdodaka).

 7. saptama upachAra - vastrAbharana - after the ceremonial bathing, the deities are offered freshly washed clothes, or gejje vasta - a cotton decorative clothing.
 This can be replaced with akshate.

 8. ashtama upachAra - yajnOpaviIa - along with the vastra, the Lord is offered the sacred thread as a way to remind Him of his responsibility towards his created beings.
+Also, He makes us eligible for the vEdAdhyayana through the yajnOpavIta which makes one purified and it bestows strength and vigor to the one who sports it with devotion and purpose.

 12. dwAdasha upachAra - deepam - there are many reasons this is offered - once the Lord is decorated, the light from the lamp is used to show the various parts of the Lord, after the above upachArAs.
 Light also symbolizes knowledge and wisdom, and we receive it from Him, so offer it back to Him as a gratitude.